ChuanyuXue/tsnkit/doc/source/schedule.md

 ## Contribution

 ### Contributing new algorithms
 It is very welcome to contribute new algorithms to tsnkit.
-To do so, you need to create a new class in `tsnkit.models` with a new `.py` file that implements the interface class `_Method`.
-The full description can be found in `tsnkit.models.__init__.py` file.
-You can refer the implementation of other algorithms in `tsnkit.models` folder.
+To do so, you need to create a new class in `tsnkit.algorithms` with a new `.py` file that implements the interface class `_Method`.
+The full description can be found in `tsnkit.algorithms.__init__.py` file.
+You can refer the implementation of other algorithms in `tsnkit.algorithms` folder.

 ```
 class _Method(ABC):